 A look at a whole week’s run of the country’s two dailies, The Nation and The Daily Times shows strip ads alternating between the two mobile phone companies.
 If Airtel has a front page on Monday, TNM will have the back page, and on Tuesday it is the other way round.

-This explains the newspaper blackout on the mobile phones rates story.
+This may explain the newspaper blackout on the mobile phones rates story.
 The mobile phone companies may not issue editorial directives but, as they say, only a foolish dog bites the hand that feeds it.
 Newspapers know exactly what to do.
 Of course the local media always have a go at politicians, the government and the civil society.

 The media responsibility, always, is to hold to account those holding public positions.
 But this must include powerful corporations that rip off poor Malawians, 75 per cent of whom live on less than US$2 a day.